rutgerhofste/EEPythonNotes/README.md

 1. Dictionaries in python are declared using a colon and keys MUST be in quotes e.g. {“foo” : 42}

 2. In order to print a variable, you have to make the parameter client side instead of server side.
-Use .getInfo() to get the job done. https://developers.google.com/earth-engine/client_server
+Use `.getInfo()` to get the job done. [link](https://developers.google.com/earth-engine/client_server)

 3. Arguments in methods are not specified in a dictionary format but in a pythonic way: `geometry = ee.Geometry.Polygon(coords = [[0, 0], [10,  0], [10, 10], [0, 10]])` Instead of var `geometry = ee.Geometry.Polygon({coords: [[0, 0], [10,  0], [10, 10], [0, 10]],geodesic:false});`